AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/private-dist.md

 ## Step 4: Upload your add-on package

-The next step is to upload your package zip.
+The next step is to upload your package.
 Either drag and drop the add-on package `.zip` file, or click the **browse** link to select the file from your computer's filesystem.

 <InlineAlert slots="text" variant="info"/>